 This sacred monastic complex is located on a beautiful forested mountain outside Osaka and, circled by eight dramatic peaks, it’s seriously picturesque.

 The graveyard of Okunoin is another of the main attractions, and this atmospheric cemetery is one of Japan’s top pilgrimage spots.
-The mausoleum of Kobo Daishi, the founder of Shingon Buddhism, is located here, and it’s said that he waits here in eternal meditation.
+It holds the mausoleum of Kobo Daishi, the founder of Shingon Buddhism, and it’s said that he waits here in eternal meditation.
 Whether you’re religious or not, most people feel a unique sense of power during their visit.

 While most tourists come up for the day from Osaka, many temples offer overnight stays, where you get the chance to spend the night in this spiritual setting, enjoy vegetarian Buddhist cuisine, and rise early to do a morning meditation with the resident monks.
 If you’re looking for a unique experience you’ll remember forever, this might be it!